 “the people I like and get along with are all practical people.
 I’m not a doer, I have to do a lot of things, but it is not my favorite thing.

 (Interviewer) You see yourself more as a thinker?

 Yes, I actually do.
 You don’t meet a lot of people like that around here."

 As the interviewee did not share the same interest with his fellow residents, he got no satisfaction from interacting with them.
 Therefore, to make a connection with a person to tackle feelings of loneliness, this contact needs to be meaningful.
 Interesting enough, another interviewee showed that such a connection does not necessarily need to be established trough contact with other humans only.
 When this person felt some loneliness, he did the following:

 “Then I go out cycling.
 Then I am outdoors for a while.
 You meet some people, see people busy in nature, see dogs and cats on your bike.
 That you have seen nature and you go home and you have been outdoors.”

 Rather than meetings with friends or family, this person was able to establish meaningful connections with passersby and nature.
 Thus, the conditions to establish a meaningful relationship are highly personal.

 In conclusion, there seems to be a mismatch between the conception of how loneliness is perceived by outsiders and how it is actually felt in reality.
 This is problematic as this makes it hard to identify lonely people.
-As loneliness is misunderstood, it is hard to gain understanding from your neighbors in case loneliness is felt.
+As loneliness is misunderstood, it is hard to gain understanding from your neighbours in case loneliness is felt.
 Especially since the common-sense perception of loneliness, both in the village of Garmerwolde and in policy, sees loneliness as easily solvable and associates loneliness with failure to establish social contacts.
 Possible solutions to feelings of loneliness can still be found in the idea of coupling of elderly.
 However, it should be kept in mind that individuals need to make a meaningful connection.
 Therefore, the two paired persons need to really share some similarities in interests.